JackOrth/JackOrth/README.md

 - 👋 Hi, I’m @JackOrth

 - 👀 I’m interested in ...
-    Meditation and Mindfulness
+    Meditation and Mindfulness,
-    Tech and Software Development
+    Tech and Software Development and
-    Always trying to learn
+    I'm always trying to learn

 - 🌱 I’m currently learning ...
     HTML, CSS, JavaScript